 If you have tried this mandarin salad recipe, please let us know your thoughts in the comments below.
 We love hearing from you!
 You can also FOLLOW US on FACEBOOK, INSTAGRAM, and PINTEREST to see more delicious food and what we have cooking.

-Mandarin Orange and Blueberry Salad with Citrus Vinaigrette
+Mandarin Orange Salad with Citrus Vinaigrette

 - Salad spinner